 You are allowed to bring as many changes of clothing as you would like.
 Your session includes a set amount of time so you must decide how much time you want to spend changing clothes and how much time taking photos.
 Keep in mind your changing room will often be your car.

 Do you have any recommendations for clothing choices?

 In general bring things you feel comfortable and good in.
 It may be good to bring something casual as well as something dressy.
 Also feel free to bring athletic uniforms or gear or anything else that shows off your interests like instruments, etc. Layers work well too so that you can quickly change the look of your out fit.
-For family or group photos choose clothing in the same tonal range (dark to light) for each person.
+For family or group photos you don't have to "match" though some families will do a very specific clothing option (Jeans with white shirts for instance) choose clothing in the same tonal range (dark to light) for each person.
 This keeps one person from dominating the photo.
 Also think of color groupings instead of matching all the colors such as earth tones, neutrals, grays and purples, etc.

 What if the weather is bad?

 If the weather decides not to cooperate with us for a family or senior photo session, the session can be re-scheduled.
 Bad weather would primarily be considered rain.